mx1001/hardops_manual/docs/faq.md

 Boxcutter is only a cutter.
 It only cuts.
 The purpose of boxcutter is to cut via drawing.

 One can't replace the other.
 They are supplemental to each other.
 Boxcutter is a small subtool when compared to the entirety of the hops suite.

+___

+# How do I update Hard Ops / Boxcutter?

+Q: I haven't used HardOps for a while and need to update.
+Where do I get the latest update?

+Blendermarket: log into your account and go under orders in the dropdown of the upper right list.

+Gumroad: log into your account then access the [HardOps](https://gumroad.com/l/hardops) or [Boxcutter](https://gumroad.com/l/BoxCutter) pages.

+The top file is always the latest.

+Q: How do I get up to speed with the tool?

+A: In the T panel is an option called Hard Ops learning that is built to help users find the documentation or [tutorial](https://www.youtube.com/playlist?list=PL0RqAjByAphEUuI2JDxIjjCQtfTRQlRh0) content.
+Every major version I usually make a new course set of materials to show off the tools.

+___

 # How do I apply a boolean I set up with Hard Ops?